faizanmumtaz1/reactJs-boilerPlate/README.md

 # 💡 Contribution Guidelines
 ✅ Follow the folder structure while adding new features.

 ✅ Use React Query hooks for API calls wherever possible.

-✅ Place reusable UI in /components.
+✅ Place reusable UI components inside /components.

 ✅ Keep API URLs inside /services/urls.ts and use /services/baseApi.ts for requests.

 ✅ Use consistent naming conventions for hooks and components.

-✅ Add meaningful commit messages.
+✅ Add meaningful commit messages for clarity and traceability.

 # 🛡️ Best Practices
 ✅ Keep components small and reusable.

 ✅ Use React Query for data fetching instead of manually managing loading states in Redux where possible.

 ✅ Use .env files for environment variables.

 ✅ Ensure TypeScript types are properly defined (if using TypeScript).

 ✅ Format code using Prettier before pushing.

 # 🤝 Support